 Advising and Matriculation - Undergraduates

-Advising and Matriculation for Semester 2 will take place on Friday 24 January 2014.
-Further details will appear here nearer the time.
+Advising and Matriculation for Semester 2 will take place on Friday 24 January 2014 9am-1pm in the Gateway building.

 Students starting at the University for the first time in Semester 2 must attend this event.

-Students who are re-engaging from a Semester 1 Leave of Absence must also complete the Advising and Matriculation process, as advised in the re-engagement letter.
+Students re-engaging from a Semester 1 Leave of Absence must also complete the Advising and Matriculation process, as advised in the re-engagement letter.

 The matriculation process

 Matriculation involves online matriculation and other elements that must be done in person, such as Advising and passport and visa checks.
-To become a matriculated student you must fully complete all the online and in-person elements.
+To become a matriculated student you must fully complete all the elements.